1958 Bavarian state election

 The 1958 Bavarian state election was held on 23 November 1958 to elect the members of the Fourth Bavarian Landtag, and was notable for being held in the midst of the Casino Affair, which indicted several Bavarian politicians in the previous government on charges of corruption.

+The Christian Social Union in Bavaria (CSU) has won every Bavarian state election since 1958, as of 2026.

 Background

 Viererkoalition

 While the CSU was still suffering from the major upset of the 1950 state elections, it found itself recouping their losses in 1954, gaining back 19 seats out of the total 40 lost in 1950, and the SPD struggled to keep its upwards momentum.
 That opened a door to another grand coalition, which had been done twice, or a possible alliance with the declining right-wing parties.
 However, the SPD pulled a major coup after the election results had come in.
 Under SPD Landtag Chairman Waldemar von Knoeringen, negotiations were brokered with the BP, GB/BHE and FDP for a Viererkoalition (coalition of four) against the CSU.
 That was approved, and the SPD politician Wilhelm Hoegner became Minister-President for a second time, with the BP co-founder Joseph Baumgartner as his deputy.
 That caused internal strife within the CSU, which led to the resignation of Hans Ehard as party chair in January 1955, but he remained in his position as President of Landtag.